 The next morning we went to Fota Wildlife Park and tried the VIP family experience.
 We got up close to lots of animals and learned all about the Wildlife Park’s conservation project.
 The highlight for my son was feeding the giraffes, penguins and monkeys!
-You can read all about that here.
 What a way to end a fabulous 24 hours!

 That’s one happy boy feeding the #giraffes at @fotawildlife 🦒 🦒 . . . . . . . . . . #wildlife #wildlifepark #travelogger #familytravel #familytravelblogger #familytime #familytrip #staycation #visitcork @instacork #travelgram #giraffe #giraffelove #happyboy #fotawildlifepark #animalsofinstagram #giraffesofinstagram #familyphotos

-The Fota Beyond experience is definitely the best Santa experience we have been to in Ireland and I would definitely recommend staying over night in the hotel to prolong the magic!
+The Fota Beyond experience is the best Santa experience we have been to in Ireland, and I would highly recommend staying over-night in the hotel to prolong the magic.
 The hotel is decorated beautifully at Christmas time and has a wonderful family atmosphere.
-The addition of Bea, our new family ‘pet’ will ensure that this experience is remembered for many years to come.
+The addition of Bea, our new family ‘pet’, will ensure that this experience is remembered for many years to come.

-Note: Fota Island Resort gave me a complimentary stay but rest assured this review, like all my reviews, are entirely honest.
+Note: Fota Island Resort gave me a complimentary stay but this review, like all my reviews, are entirely honest.